twbattaglia/koeken/README.md

 3. Convert ; to | within the taxonomy names
 4. Upload to Galaxy-Lefse and analyze (format, run, graph)

 Now this workflow may seem simple, but when you have longitudinal dataset with 12 different timepoint and 4 different groups, its becomes a very tedious task.
 You will need to repeat this process over and over manually subsetting the groups.
-This is where koeken comes into play. koeken is just a simple fancy for loop which iterates over all the different groups found in you Time variable and runs all the processing steps found above.
+This is where koeken comes into play.
+Koeken is just a simple fancy ```for``` loop which iterates over all the different groups found in your 'Time' variable and runs all the processing steps found above.

 ##### Features
 Koeken has some additional features built in that allow you to subset you data in various ways.
 Not only can you iterate over different timepoints with the ```--split``` parameter, but you can choose to compare whichever groups you want to with the ```--compare``` command.
 If you have 4 different groups, but are only interested in running LEfSe with 2 or 3 groups, you can list the names of the groups, and koeken will subset the tables and iterate over each day with only those specified groups.